 In some cases, the lender will allow the homeowner to continue to live in the home even after turning over the deed, as long as this is agreed to.
 Fannie Mae, for example, offers this option and refers to it as "deed for lease."

 If you are trying to avoid foreclosure, you should strongly consider getting help doing so from a lawyer.
 There are a myriad of different foreclosure avoidance tactics, and some may be better than others, especially for specific situations.
-To find out if deed in lieu of foreclosure is right for you or to explore other possible options, you should call a lawyer as soon as possible, since some options may require you act sooner rather than later.
+To find out if deed in lieu of foreclosure is right for you or to explore other possible options, you should call a lawyer as soon as possible.